George and Barbara Bush, a 'storybook' 73-year marriage | New Country 923

 HOUSTON (AP) — They met at a Christmas dance.
 She was 17.
 He was 18.

 Two years later they were married.
-Now 73 years later, they are the longest-married couple in presidential history.
+The couple stayed together for 73 years, becoming the longest-married couple in presidential history.

-“George Bush knows how I feel,” Barbara Bush has said.
+“George Bush knows how I feel,” Barbara Bush had said.
 “He is the hero… He is my hero.”

-With her former president husband still at her side, former first lady Barbara Bush has decided to decline further medical treatment for health problems and focus instead on “comfort care” at their home in Houston.

-Family spokesman Jim McGrath disclosed Barbara Bush’s decision Sunday.
-The 92-year-old had been in the hospital recently for congestive heart failure and chronic obstructive pulmonary disease.
-She had heart valve replacement surgery in 2009 and a long history of treatment for Graves’ disease, a thyroid condition.
+Former first lady Barbara Bush died Tuesday at the age of 92.
+George H.W.
+Bush was at his wife’s side when she died and had been holding her hand all day, according to Jean Becker, chief of staff at the former president’s office in Houston.

-The couple’s relationship is a true love story, which granddaughter Jenna Bush Hager described Monday as “remarkable.”
+The couple’s relationship was a true love story, which granddaughter Jenna Bush Hager described Monday as “remarkable.”

 George H.W.
 Bush, 93, has described the mother of their six children as “the mainstay, of course, the parent who was always there to help solve the daily problems and emergencies of teen and preteen life.”